 - Learning Technology Specialists in CTL: CTL will be a creative partner in the projects selected for the TTP program.
 Selected projects will be assigned a learning technology specialist from CTL, who will be available to meet with the faculty fellows regularly and collaborate on the projects.

-Application for 2018-2019 Teaching with Technology Partnership is open now.
-Submit your project by Monday, August 6, 2018 and become a faculty fellow!
-Submission template and instructions are available at the end of this page.
+Application for 2019-2020 Teaching with Technology Partnership is open now.
+Submit your project and become a faculty fellow!
+Submission template and instructions are available at the section, Submit Your Project, at the end of this page.

 What Potential Projects Does TTP Support?